andrewdavidmackenzie/flow/docs/running/distributed.md

 the input data and the function implementation.

 ### Normal Execution
-Normally, the `flowr` process runs the coordinator in one thread and a number of executors in additional threads.
+Normally, the `flowrcli` process runs the coordinator in one thread and a number of executors in additional threads.

 However, due to the "pure" nature of the job execution, it can be done anywhere, including in additional